By Janet K. Keeler

 Sometimes, though, an Orlando adventurer is theme-parked-out.
 Sure there is shopping, and plenty of dining options in “The City Beautiful,” but a day spent looking at beautiful – or at least mind-expanding – things might just be the respite a ride-weary tourist needs.
 And if it’s air-conditioned, so much the better.

 The Orlando Museum of Art is just such the place, thanks to its 80,000-square-foot facility dedicated to showcasing local, regional, national and international work.
-The museum is fully accessible with wheelchairs available for loan, and assisted listening devices too.
-Accessible bathrooms are in the main lobby.
+The museum is fully accessible with complimentary wheelchairs available for loan, and assisted listening devices too.
+The later are typically used for lectures and a tour settings; but can be used by individuals as well.
+All entrances and public areas of the museum are wheelchair accessible, and wheelchair accessible restrooms are located in the main lobby.
+Guide dogs are welcome.

 The museum is located in Loch Haven Park in northern Orlando just off Interstate 4 (exit at Princeton Street).
 The park is bound by three lakes (there are more than 100 in the city) – Estelle, Rowena and Formosa.
 The museum is not the only place to visit in Loch Haven, also home to the Orlando Shakespeare Theater, Orlando Fire Museum, Orlando Science Center and Orlando Repertory Theatre.
 The “Rep” specializes in programming for children and families.
 Large-scale sculpture gardens on the grounds plus a network of paved walkways make the 45-acre park an intriguing attraction on its own.